 - the author has signed the letter or has identified himself/herself when submitting the letter by email and has provided a phone number, which will only be used in matters of clarification.

 The Digest will not correct errors in the submitted letter, whether the error is obvious or not, i.e. grammatical, spelling, or details of the facts set forth in the letter.
 Letters should be no more than 700 words.
 The policy to print all letters ensures the freedom everyone has to share and discuss their views and allows others to respond, pro or con, as guaranteed in the First Amendment of the US Constitution.
 The content of published letters does not necessarily reflect the view of the Digest or Digest personnel.

-Did you know that most newspapers charge for obituaries, in memoriams or tributes?
+Did you know that most newspapers charge high rates for obituaries, in memorials, or tributes?